addap/master-thesis/documents/draft/main.md

 `Scheduler.run` is the main entrypoint to Eio and it is provided a function which represents the first fiber to be executed.
 `Fiber.fork_promise` is also provided a function which represents a fiber, but this one will be forked so that it runs concurrenctly.
 It returns a promise holding the eventual return value of the new fiber.
-The promise is thread-safe so any other fiber can use the `Promise.await` function to block until the value is available.
+The promise is thread-safe so any other fiber can use the `Promise.await` function to wait until the value is available.
 Common problems like deadlocks are not prevented in any way and are the responsibility of the programmer.
 <!-- The function sends the fiber to the scheduler by performing an effect, so it must always be called from a fiber itself. -->